GGiecold/GoVariousAndSundry/README.md

 # GoVariousAndSundry
-A dumpster of code snippets in Go
+A dumpster of code snippets, stemming from "Go in Practice"